Are you tired of faded BMW headlights? Nothing is more embarrassing than driving a luxury vehicle with oxidized, cloudy, and hazy headlights.

-We hope that you found these instructions on how to restore BMW headlights helpful.
-Get rid of the foggy, hazy, fading BMW headlights without having to replace the headlights.
+We hope you found these instructions on restoring BMW headlights helpful.
+Get rid of the foggy, hazy, fading BMW headlights without having to replace them headlights.
 Restoring the headlights requires a simple headlight restoration kit.

 Frequently Asked Questions

-- The best way to restore those ugly BMW hazy headlights is to use sandpaper to remove the oxidized layers from the headlight lens.
-We start with 500 grit sandpaper.
+The best way to restore those ugly BMW hazy headlights is to use sandpaper to remove the oxidized layers from the headlight lens.
+We start with 500-grit sandpaper.
 This step removes all the oxidation from the BMW headlight.
-Next, we use 800 grit sandpaper, which removes the scratches.
-After that, we use either a 1000 grid and 3000 grid discs to make the lens look nice and clean.
-In the end, we apply to paste to make BMW headlights look like new again.
-This method works best and lasts for years compared to other methods where the only paste is applied.
-Don't waste time with methods such as using toothpaste or coke to restore the headlight; such methods won't last.
-If you are looking to permanently restore your BMW headlights, use the method described here.
+Next, we use 800-grit sandpaper, which removes the scratches.
+After that, we use 1000 or 3000 grid discs to make the lens look nice and clean.
+Ultimately, we apply paste to make BMW headlights look new.
+This method works best and lasts for years compared to other methods where only paste is applied.
+Don’t waste time with methods such as using toothpaste or coke to restore the headlight; such methods won’t last.
+If you want to permanently restore your BMW headlights, use the method described here.

-- Not for several years.
-If you removed all of the oxidation from the headlight, it could take years for it to come back again.
+Not for several years.
+Removing all of the oxidation from the headlight could take years to come back again.